ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ## Changelog

+* [August 19, 2024] [#580](https://github.com/ShishirPatil/gorilla/pull/580): Introduce BFCL V2 Live dataset, featuring user-contributed live prompts and function docs.
+To read more about the composition and construction of this dataset, please refer to our [blog](https://gorilla.cs.berkeley.edu/blogs/12_bfcl_v2_live.html).
+All CLI commands have been updated to support the new dataset.
 * [August 8, 2024] [#574](https://github.com/ShishirPatil/gorilla/pull/574): Set temperature to 0.001 for all models for consistency and reproducibility.
 * [August 7, 2024] [#571](https://github.com/ShishirPatil/gorilla/pull/571): Support parallel inference for hosted models.
 User can specify the number of threads to use for parallel inference by setting the `--num-threads` flag.
 The default is 1, which means no parallel inference.
 * [August 6, 2024] [#569](https://github.com/ShishirPatil/gorilla/pull/569), [#570](https://github.com/ShishirPatil/gorilla/pull/570), [#573](https://github.com/ShishirPatil/gorilla/pull/573): Add the following new models to the leaderboard: